cloudx-labs/posts/posts/faraycloudx/Invest-on-testing-tool.md

 ## Conclusion

 Remember that all tools are good but not all are good for all teams or projects.
-Before choosing, do research and evaluate the needs.
+Before choosing, do research and evaluate the needs and the budget available.
 Not always the more expensive is the most useful.